stefanwalther/sense-navigation/docs/config-actions.md

 > ![](./docs/images/sense_navigation_actions_settings.png)

-As soon as you have defined the first action, you will also be able to define a second action.
+As soon as you have defined the first action, you will also be able to define another action.
+Either after the last action or in case no action has been defined, the [Navigation behavior](./config-navigation-behavior.md) will then apply.